aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 Ensure that all input images are placed in the correct directory before running the notebook.

+# PART-B
 # Image Stitching using OpenCV

 ## Overview
-This project performs image stitching using SIFT feature detection and homography transformation to align and merge images into a panoramic view.
+This part performs image stitching using SIFT feature detection and homography transformation to align and merge images into a panoramic view.
 It reads a sequence of images, detects keypoints, matches them, computes a homography matrix, and stitches images together.

 ## Requirements